 Apply for a Grant

-Parish schools and high schools within the Archdiocese of Denver that are planning to enroll a child with special needs who would NOT be able to attend without paraprofessional assistance, technology assistance, or other forms of support, may apply for a FIRE grant.
+Parish schools and high schools within the Archdiocese of Denver that are planning to enroll a child with special needs who would NOT be able to attend without paraprofessional assistance, technology assistance, or other forms of support, may apply for a FIRE Denver grant.
 We will also approve grants for professional development on best practices for inclusive education.
-Parish and school communities receiving FIRE grants are committed to adopting a philosophy of inclusive education within their school and assuming ownership of the inclusion program.
-Potential grantees are encouraged to apply parish and school enrollment policies and guidelines (tithing requirements, available space, etc.) when considering enrollment of a student with significant special needs.
+FIRE Denver grants are awarded to parish and school communities that are committed to inclusive education and to assuming financial responsibility for the costs of inclusion with the assistance of the FIRE Foundation of Denver.
 When possible, it is desirable to offer special consideration for children who already have siblings attending the school.
 The Office of Catholic Schools Director of Student Support Services, Kristen Lanier, will provide guidance and support.

 Please contact your parish priest and school principal to request a meeting to discuss the possibility of your child attending your parish school.
 Parents are encouraged to provide any appropriate information to the principal including diagnosis, contact information of the child’s current school, educational plans, etc., to assist the school in determining if they are able to meet the needs of your child.

-All parents of children receiving support from a FIRE Foundation grant are asked to support our mission and become members of FRIENDS OF FIRE!
+All parents of children receiving support from a FIRE Foundation of Denver grant are asked to support our mission and become members of FRIENDS OF FIRE!